Operation Pershing: Operation

 As the waves of helicopters flying north of LZ English signaled an abrupt end to the Tết truce, many enemy soldiers caught without weapons rushed from hamlets to seek safety in the jungle.
 Gunships hovering overhead cut many of them down; others waited until after dark to slip away.
 Farther north, cavalrymen from the 2nd Brigade leaped from their UH-1 Hueys and began to search the hamlets to the south.
 Bulldozers moved forward from LZ English along Highway 1 to assist in collapsing bunkers and tunnels.
 Although a few captured PAVN soldiers indicated that large numbers of their comrades were hiding nearby, the cavalrymen could not find them.
 As groups of refugees began clogging the roads and slowing the US advance, local Viet Cong (VC) forces skillfully covered the withdrawal of their PAVN comrades.
 After the first day the tactical momentum gained by Colonel Casey's 2nd Brigade melted away.
 Known PAVN/VC losses on 11 February were about 50 dead, but as the week proceeded the daily count dropped markedly.
 By 17 February the Americans were losing at least one soldier for every dead enemy claimed.
 Booby traps and mines along trails on the fringes of the hamlets accounted for most US casualties.
 As the number of contacts with enemy units diminished, Pershing appeared to be turning into another arduous, drawn-out sweep.

 Not until the second week of Pershing did the 1st Cavalry Division engage a major enemy unit.
 The action began late on the afternoon of 18 February, when a rifle company from Smith's 1st Brigade found the 22nd Regiment's 9th Battalion in a fortified hamlet, Tuy An, at the base of the mountains west of Tam Quan.
 The normal confusion of combat combined with approaching darkness made it impossible for reinforcing units to encircle the PAVN, and the Americans lost contact before midnight.
 Artillery fire on Tuy An produced the only results.
 When infantrymen entered the hamlet the following morning, they found six bodies in the rubble.
-Documents seized included sketches of LZ English and the Lai Giang bridge.
+Documents seized included sketches of LZ English and the Lại Giang bridge.
 Nine days later Smith's men attacked an element of the 9th Battalion, 2 km from Tuy An, and killed another 19 PAVN.